Skip to main content

 Lunch in Our Neighborhood

 New to St. Margaret’s and want to meet people?
 Hungry to grow relationships?
 Here’s your chance to talk to others just a little longer than Coffee Hour.
 Newcomers are especially welcome to lunch with other adventures souls.
 We have a lot of fun and good food.
-This month we’ll gather at La Tomate, on Sunday, March 30, at 12:15 p.m.
+This month we’ll gather at The Grill from Ipanema on Sunday, July 20, at 12:15 p.m.

-For more information, contact Daniel Sherman and JD Mancini.
+For more information, contact Daniel Sherman.
 RSVP here.

 Connect